fabric8io/fabric8/quickstarts/beginner/camel-eips/README.md

 The example comes as source code and pre-built binaries with the fabric8 distribution.

+To try the example you do not need to build from source first.
+Although building from source allows you to modify the source code, and re-deploy the changes to fabric.
+See more details on the fabric8 website about the [developer workflow](http://fabric8.io/developers/index.html).

 To build from the source code:

 1. Change your working directory to `eip` directory.
-2. Run `mvn clean install` to build the quickstart.
+1. Run `mvn clean install` to build the quickstart.

 After building from the source code, you can upload the changes to the fabric container: